microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 but also because the local user may not be aware of what those edits are, or may not be aware of their very existence.

-Despite all that, it can at time be desirable to undo of _a specific peer edit_.
+Despite all that, it can at times be desirable to undo of _a specific peer edit_.
 For example, a peer may delete content that the local user would not want deleted.
 The local user could verbally ask the peer to undo that change, but that may be impractical, or it may simply be impossible if the peer has terminated their session.